-The purpose of this report is to provide the Board with a final numerical response time strategy in time for submission to the Ministry of Health and Long-Term Care (MOHLTC).
+The purpose of this report is to provide the Board with a final numerical response time strategy in time for submission to the MOHLTC.
 Additionally, this report provides the Board with information on timelines for future developments of this plan.